FanChang1997/FanChangmath.github.io/contents/home.md

 #### Research Interests
 Analysis of Boolean functions, Extremal and Probabilistic combinatorics, Discrete Functional inequality, Information method in combinatorics and applications in TCS.

+#### Grants and Awards

+- Talagrand-type Correlation Inequalities and Applications in Extremal Combinatorics, NSFC(Ph.D.), 2025-2026.

+- Outstanding Graduate of Shandong Province, 2023.